was111607/leb-full/docs/_build/html/_sources/user_guide/jobs.rst.txt

 Uploading
 =========

 The metadata of the submitted strain and the FASTA and FASTQ result files of the assembly are uploaded to Warwick EnteroBase.
 The FASTA and FASTQ files stores the reference sequence and sequence reads (and quality scores) respectively.
 This operation can only be performed once (if successful) to avoid duplicate data being uploaded and subsequently stored.
-A successful upload is indicated by a green check tick icon in place of the original blue upload icon, which is displayed in figure 1.
+A successful upload is indicated by a green check tick icon in place of the original blue upload icon, displayed above.

 Downloading
 ===========

 The metadata of the submitted strain and the FASTA and FASTQ result files of the assembly are downloaded to the default download directory of the web browser.
-You can redownload the results at any time by clicking the blue download icon, which is displayed in figure 1.
+You can redownload the results at any time by clicking the blue download icon, which is displayed above.